thejasbabu/twu-biblioteca-thejasbabu/README.md

 ##Description
-Model a Library Management System
+Models a Library which lists all movies and books present in library and allow users to checkout or return books.

 ##Dependencies
 * JDK(1.6 or higher)